Access control for eml2 documents

 When we access control, it should be base on sql rather than java code for

-#2 Updated by Jing Tao almost 17 years ago
+#2 Updated by Jing Tao about 17 years ago

 In xml_access table, 3 new fields - subtreeid, startnodeid and endnodeid were

 added.
 They are used as subtree access control.

 Currently, metacat can pull out access control info for both top document